The command syntax:

 Connection 1 via ssh from 192.168.1.58 session#1: pid: 6464, tty: /dev/pts/1

 It you detach from a remote session, the session will be detached on the remote end, while the local server will remove all state from its end.

-Later you can connect to a detached session
+Later you can connect to a detached session number on host:

 Normally terminal interaction sends each character (keystroke) individually to the remove server, and the process on the remote server will respond with terminal escape sequence to update the display to match what you typed.
 This called echo.
 This can be annoying if the round-trip time is noticable.